 Unfortunately, the feature doesn’t apply to retailers; currently only 25 are signed up.
 But since these are major stores like Target, that probably covers a good bit of your purchases anyway.

 We all know there’s probably a better deal we could sign up for that would reduce our utility bills, but somehow there’s never time to search for the best offers out there manually.
 Truebill solves this problem.

 Instead of you having to call up companies and negotiate for a lower price or search for alternative deals, Truebill’s team of negotiators will do it for you.
 There’s still some level of a time investment since you’ll need to upload all your bills; this can be done by taking photos or logging into your accounts.

-Truebill also helps with lowering all those monthly subscriptions; as we move towards a subscription economy, it’s becoming increasingly harder to stay on top of all the platforms we’ve signed up for, and this often leads to wasted money.
+Truebill helps with lowering all those monthly subscriptions; as we move towards a subscription economy, it’s becoming increasingly harder to stay on top of all the platforms we’ve signed up for, and this often leads to wasted money.
 Truebill will monitor everything you subscribe to and gives you the option to unsubscribe automatically.

 Somewhat ironically, there’s a subscription cost of $3 to access premium services, including the negotiation service, but basic tracking features are available for free.
 If Truebill successfully negotiates down the bills, they’ll also take 40% commission of the amount saved.